 A. Of course.
 We understand that weddings are as individual as the couples involved.
 That’s why we provide cover for weddings that cost anything between £10,000

 Q. Can John Lewis Wedding Insurance ensure a couple’s big day

-Don’t lose out if the bride, groom, a close relative or member of the wedding party falls ill, your cancellation costs will be reimbursed if it is inappropriate to continue the ceremony and it is not due to a pre-existing medical condition.
+Don’t lose out if the prospective marriage or civil partners, a close relative or member of the wedding party falls ill, your cancellation costs will be reimbursed if it is inappropriate to continue the ceremony and it is not due to a pre-existing medical condition.

 Q. Do couples need to get special cover if their wedding

 involves a marquee?

 A. That’s always a good idea.
 Since marquee weddings are becoming increasingly popular, John Lewis Wedding Insurance offers the option of special marquee cover.
 This part of the policy also covers gazebos and those who choose to have their wedding at home.